 MSA Scoremax = hypothetical score if an MSA ranked best on each of the elements

 The individual weights also were averaged for both indicator groups to create the total score.
-Both the indicator group scores and the total scores for the 50 cities were then ranked (best = 1) as shown on the Metropolitan Area Snapshots.
+Both the indicator group scores and the total scores for the 50 cities were then ranked (best = 1).

 How Should the Scores and Ranks Be Interpreted?

 It is important to consider both the score and rank for each city.
 While the ranking lists the MSAs from the highest score to the lowest score, the scores for many cities are very similar, indicating that there is relatively little difference among them.
-For example, the score for San Jose was 69.4 while the score for Seattle was 69.3.
-While San Jose was ranked higher than Seattle, these two metropolitan areas were actually very similar across all of the indicators; thus, there is little difference in the community wellness levels of the two MSAs.
-Also, while one city carried the highest rank (Washington, DC) and another carried the lowest rank (Memphis, TN), this does not necessarily mean that the highest ranked city has excellent values across all indicators and the lowest ranked city has the lowest values on all the indicators.
-The ranking merely indicates that, relative to each other, some cities scored better than others.
+For example, the score for Raleigh, NC was 58.6 while the score for Chicago, IL was 58.4.
+While Raleigh was ranked higher than Chicago, these two metropolitan areas were actually very similar across indicators; thus, there is little difference in the community wellness levels of the two MSAs.
+Also, while one city carried the highest rank (Minneapolis-St Paul, MN) and another carried the lowest rank (Louisville, KY), this does not necessarily mean that the highest ranked city has excellent values across all indicators and the lowest ranked city has the lowest values on all the indicators.
+The ranking merely indicates that, relative to each other, some MSAs scored better than others.

 How Were the Areas of Excellence and Improvement Priority Areas Determined?

-What Are the Limitations of the AFI Data Report?
+What Are the Limitations of the ACSM American Fitness Index?